How to Buy a House at Auction in the UK: A Step-by-Step Guide

 If you're prepared and do your homework, you can land a great deal—but you need to understand how the process works.

 Look on websites like EIG Auctions, Auction House, Savills, or iamsold.
-Filter by area, budget, and property type. - Order and review the legal pack
+Filter by area, budget, and property type.
+You can also use our UK property auctions aggregator to find listings in one place. - Review the Legal Pack

 The seller provides a legal pack, which includes title deeds, searches, lease info (if leasehold), and special conditions.

-Tip: Get a solicitor to review this before you bid. - Arrange a viewing
+📝 Tip: Always get a solicitor to review this before you bid. - View the Property

 Most auction properties allow viewings.
-Always go see the property in person and take someone with experience if possible. - Sort out your finances
+Always go see the property in person and take someone with experience if possible.
+For example, if you’re considering house auctions in London, local knowledge is key. - Secure Your Financing

-You’ll need 10% of the purchase price on auction day, and the remaining balance (usually 90%) within 28 days.
+You’ll need 10% of the purchase price on auction day, and the remaining 90% within 28 days.

 Online or in-person—you’ll need ID and proof of funds.
-Make sure you understand all the auction terms and conditions. - Bid confidently
+Make sure you understand all the auction terms and conditions. - Bid at Auction

 Stick to your maximum budget.
-Don’t get carried away in the moment. - Pay the deposit
+Don’t get carried away in the moment. - Exchange and Complete

-If you win, you exchange contracts immediately and pay the 10% deposit on the day. - Complete the purchase
+If you win, you exchange contracts immediately and pay the 10% deposit.
+Completion typically happens within 28 days.

-Many first-time buyers skip the legal details, only to discover unexpected ground rents, service charges, or legal disputes.
+- ❌ Not reading the legal pack: You may miss unexpected ground rents, service charges, or legal disputes.

-Set a hard budget and stick to it.
-Auction fever can make you overpay—don’t forget extra costs like solicitor fees, stamp duty, and renovation work.
+- ❌ Overbidding in the heat of the moment: Set a hard budget and factor in extra costs like solicitor fees, stamp duty, and renovations.

-Auction properties are sold as seen.
-Always arrange a survey (even just a basic one) if time allows.
-Many need significant renovation.
+- ❌ Not getting a survey: Auction properties are sold as seen.
+Arrange a survey if time allows.

 - Visit multiple auctions as an observer before you bid